spthermo/generative-image-inpainting/README.md

 ## Training with CelebA
-To start training the generative image inpainting model use:
+The generator (completion netwrok) is initially trained for 25 epochs.
+After that, the whole model is trained for 100 epochs.
+To start training use the following:

 ```
 python main.py --dataPath /path/to/celebA/train